burncycl/temperx-python3-influxdb/README.md

 apt install -y make cmake libhidapi-libusb0 libhidapi-dev libhidapi-hidraw0 libusb-dev libusb-1.0-0
 ```

-You can grab the latest (If there is a latest.
+Grab the latest TEMPered library if there is a latest.
 Last I checked it was 5+ years old).
 Included is a clone from 2018/10.
 ```
 rm -rf ./TEMPered
 git clone https://github.com/edorfaus/TEMPered.git